snowflakedb/snowflake-cli/README.md

 SnowCLI lets you locally run and debug Snowflake apps, and has the following benefits:

+- Search, create, and upload python packages that may not be yet supported in Anaconda.
 - Has support for Snowpark Python **user defined functions** and **stored procedures**, **warehouses**, and **Streamlit** apps.
 - Define packages using `requirements.txt`, with dependencies automatically added via integration with Anaconda at deploy time.
 - Use packages in `requirements.txt` that aren't yet in Anaconda and have them manually included in the application package deployed to Snowflake (only works with packages that don't rely on native libraries).